 Does Amazon show the MAP Pricing on product listings?

 The answer is no. That is because MAP pricing is an agreement between the brand and the reseller; it has nothing to do with Amazon.
 It is incumbent upon the brand to ensure that the reseller does not violate its MAP pricing policy.
-There are powerful automated tools that brands can use to monitor MAP compliance effectively.
+There are powerful Amazon Selling Tools that brands can use to monitor MAP compliance effectively.

 How can you save your brand from MAP violations on Amazon?